hazelweakly/hazelweakly.me/src/blog/observations-of-leadership-part-one.md

 Did I manage this process well?
 Eh..., I did okay; my inexperience really showed up here.
-This was a problem that I unintentionally solved mostly in my head and, while I took the team with me, I should've externalized the process and externalized the information in a better way.
+This was a problem that I unintentionally solved mostly in my head and, while I took the team with me, I should've externalised the process and externalised the information in a better way.

 It would've been amazing to have something like an ADR (architectural decision record) but for hypothetical needs.
 The "hack vs doing it right" set of trade-offs that we had was all informal discussion; while it was amazingly helpful, it would've been much more impactful to lay it out in a way that external stakeholders could see it and reason about it, and while we were able to have conversations with others for the first time of "hey this thing you want isn't possible because X, Y, Z" it would've been a huge benefit for them to be able to take a document and share it with their leaders so that people could connect the dots for themselves and tie their business goals to ours in a way that would help everyone involved plan for success.